DP-Image: Differential Privacy for Image Data in Feature Space: Our proposed DP-Image Framework

 Then the rest of the proof follows from the post-processing property of DP.
-Hence, we can conclude that if the feature vector is treated with DP noises, then the reconstructed image $Y$ generated by mechanism $\mathcal{M_I}$ satisfies the $\epsilon$-DP as defined in Definition~\ref{def:DPImage}. \end{proof}
+Hence, we can conclude that if the feature vector is treated with IDPI, then the reconstructed image $X_{T}$ generated by mechanism $\mathcal{M}$ satisfies the $(\alpha, \epsilon)$-RDP as defined in Definition~\ref{def:DPImage}.